Confidence in Cloud Computing Technology Drives Business

 Companies that tread lightly with cloud computing technology could be at a disadvantage.
 This study by the Economist Intelligence Unit suggests that organizations which demonstrate a high level of trust in cloud computing perform better financially.

 Why is trust so critical?
 Companies that are willing to extend the full capabilities of cloud computing technology can achieve behavioral and process changes that lead to significant bottom-line results.
+Many often turn to top cloud service providers to make this happen.

-Organizations that report a high level of trust in the cloud averaged a 9.1 percent increase in profits over the last year versus the 1 percent improvement noted by companies reporting low trust in the cloud, the Economist reported.
+Organizations that report a high level of trust in cloud computing services averaged a 9.1 percent increase in profits over the last year versus the 1 percent improvement noted by companies reporting low trust in the cloud, the Economist reported.
 So how does the cloud drive business results?
 Respondents cited the following top three benefits:

 - Cost/capital expense reduction